 The first commercial photocopier available was the Xerox 914.
 Despite being around the size of two washing machines and prone to spontaneous combustion, the product was still in high demand.
 Xerox is reported to have sold thousands of these machines and began manufacturing them in large quantities to keep up with the demand.

-The photocopier was a welcome addition to many offices, and whilst it increased the efficiency of many tasks, it didn’t make the role of any office workers obsolete.
+The photocopier was a welcome addition to many offices, and whilst it increased the efficiency of many tasks, it didn’t take the role of any office workers obsolete.

 Photocopier Rental and Repair

 We’ve come a long way in technology since 1959 and photocopiers now come in all shapes and sizes, with a plethora of functions that are a welcome sight to anyone running an office.
 Here at Paw Print Copiers, we have a wealth of experience in servicing and repairing photocopiers to ensure they perform at their very best.
 What’s more, we also provide photocopier rental, meaning you can invest in a photocopier that suits your requirements, without needing to store the item when you no longer need it.